CeciliaZhang6/XueDa/README.md

 - update profile UI
 - add checking login status for create room page
 - fetch data in user profile page (for personal profile only)
+- when first time opening up webpage, all rooms cannot be rendered

 ## 8/7